dofdev/dofcon/README.md

 # dofcon
 tactile analog appendage tracking technology

-<b>Through a linear potentiometer that extends out from a 2 axis rotary potentiometer dimensional appendage data can be derived, for use in computational applications.</b>
+<b>through a linear potentiometer that extends out from a 2 axis rotary potentiometer dimensional appendage data can be derived, for use in computational applications.</b>

 <br>